ddcroft73/ft-migrater_/README.md

 # ft-migrater_

 <b> A simple file migration app with GUI.
-Given a directory full of different files, exports the <br>
+Given a directory full of different files, exports the
  files across the computer using destinations set by the user.
 This application was created due to a need to constantly move and sift through the files in 2 folders populated by a scraper\file downloader.
 It allows me to view what files have been downloaded, delete any trash, and move them in bulk as needed.</b>